PhilipRuthig/EMtools/README.md

     2) An empty folder you want your predicted images to be in (`2_predicted`)
     3) The model folder `E:\AG_Morawski\Philip\EM\20230419_densenet_12_12_20` (Please *do not* move this folder)
 - Click Segmentation -> 2D DNN and then click on the inference tab
-- Select the three folders you already opened above as Image folder, Model Folder, and Output Segmentation folder.
+- Select the three folders you already opened above as Image folder, Model Folder, and Output Segmentation folder (only the correct folder will appear in each of the dropdown menus).
 - Select the maximum maximal unit size (2048)
 - Click "Execute" and watch the model do its work in the terminal (or don't and grab a coffee)
 - Once the script is done, it will display `Inference finished` in the terminal.